-- Facts for Factor Premise: The following facts are relevant to determining whether a factor is present.
-Wheels and Means of Propulsion are relevant to determining Vehicle Configuration. - Fact linkage Premise: The facts relevant to the issue should be considered collectively as follows.
-The presence of Vehicle Configuration is determined by considering(Wheels $\land$ Engine) $\lor$ (Boat $\land$ (Engine $\lor$ Oars $\lor$ Sail)).
+- Facts for Factor Assertion: The following facts are relevant to determining whether a factor is present.
+Wheels and Means of Propulsion are relevant to determining Vehicle Configuration. - Fact linkage Assertion: The facts relevant to the issue should be considered collectively as follows.
+The presence of Vehicle Configuration is determined by considering(Wheels \land Engine) \lor (Boat \land (Engine \lor Oars \lor Sail)).

-Note that we do not need to consider the evidence level as part of the arguments: the facts to be used have already been determined by the lower court.
+Note that we do not need to consider the evidence level: the facts to be used have already been determined by the lower court.

-We can now consider the critical questions that can be posed against the scheme.
-The relationship between a level and the level above is often referred to as a test.
-The questions relate to the test too broad and test too narrow arguments of [3], but our more articulated scheme offers a finer granularity since it identifies various different aspects with respect to which in which the test may be deficient.
+We can now consider the critical questions that can be posed against these assertions.
+The structure as a whole is meant to provide a test.
+The questions relate to the test too broad and test too narrow arguments of [3], but our more articulated moves offer a finer granularity since they identify various different aspects with respect to which the test may be deficient.
+In the following CQs, by relevant we mean relevant to deciding the case.

-- CQ1: Are all the issues relevant? - CQ2: Are there other issues which are relevant? - CQ3: Are the issues linked correctly? - CQ4: Are all the factors really relevant to this issue? - CQ5: Is there an additional factor relevant to this issue? - CQ6: Is the relationship between factors correct? - CQ7: Are all the facts relevant to determining the presence of this factor? - CQ8: Is there an additional fact relevant to the presence of this factor? - CQ9: Is the relationship between facts correct? - CQ10: Can these facts be observed by the appropriate person?
+CQ1: Are all the issues relevant?

+CQ2: Are there other issues that are relevant?

+CQ3: Are the issues linked correctly?

+CQ4: Are all the factors really relevant to this issue?

+CQ5: Is there an additional factor relevant to this issue?

+CQ6: Is the relationship between factors correct?

+CQ7: Are all the facts relevant to determining the presence of this factor?

+CQ8: Is there an additional fact relevant to the presence of this factor?

+CQ9: Is the relationship between facts correct?

+CQ10: Can these facts be observed by the appropriate person?

 These CQs permit a test to be challenged as too broad or too narrow at all three levels, and in two ways.
 As well as challenging the breadth and narrowness in terms of the elements used (e.g. CQ1 and CQ2), the breadth and narrowness can also be challenged in terms of the way the elements are combined, as in CQ3.
-It should also be noted that it is quite common to combine, for example CQ1 and CQ2 into a single question, effectively suggesting the substitution of one element for another.
+It should also be noted that it is quite common to combine questions: for example CQ1 and CQ2 can be combined, effectively suggesting the substitution of one element for another.
 These could be expressed as additional CQs, but here we will rely on combinations of CQs.
-Note also that CQ10 relates to whether the tests can be applied by the person responsible for applying them in the operational situation: a test that cannot be applied in the actual situation is not acceptable.
+Note also that CQ10 relates to whether the tests can be applied by the person responsible for applying them in the operational situation: a test that cannot be applied in the actual situation is not acceptable, because ensuring that the test will be applicable in future cases is essential.